ajaykarwal/ajaykarwal-v8/src/posts/2020-11-06-scoping-variables-with-a-block-statement.md

 ---
 layout: post
-title: "Scoping Variables With A Block Statement"
+title: 'Scoping Variables With A Block Statement'
+permalink: '{{ title | slug }}/index.html'
-date: "2020-11-06"
+date: '2020-11-06'
 tags:
     - javascript
 ---

 A block is simply any code wrapped in curly braces `{ }`.